How to make a coffee filter wreath for a beautiful look with very little money!

 I love having a wreath on my front door and I especially love changing them for the different holidays and seasons.
 I created this wreath out of coffee filters!
-Its so big and fluffy I just love it.
-Stick around and I will teach you how to make a coffee filter wreath!
+It’s so big and fluffy I just love it.

 *This post contains affiliate links, see my full disclosure here.

 coffee filters – You can pick these up at the grocery store or order them here on Amazon.